Our Major Club Projects

 A Charity Golf Day is held each year with the proceeds being donated to the Prostate Cancer Foundation of Australia for research purposes.
 This event is held on the fourth Saturday in October.
 Capacity fields have always ensured a very successful day with several thousands of dollars donated each year to this very worthy cause.
 The 2020 event will be held on Sunday October 25 at the Devonport Country Club, Woodrising Avenue, Spreyton and the major sponsor is Shadforth Financial Group.
 Tasmanian Alkaloids is also a significant contributor to this event.
 The event in the past has attracted a number of AFL stars includig, Jade and Brady Rawlings and Grant Birchall, in 2013 touring professional, Jarrod Lyle was our special guest for the golf day.
 Sadly Jarrod passed away in August 2018.

 Breakfast in the Park

-Breakfast in the Park this year will be held on Friday December 21 from 7am.
-This is held at Roundhouse Park, Victoria Parade on the foreshore of the Mersey River.
+Breakfast in the Park this year will be held on Thursday December 24 from 7am.
+This is held at Victoria Parade on the foreshore of the Mersey River, just north of the Cenotaph.
 Members of the public, both private and corporate citizens are invited to attend this event for breakfast with the option of bringing their own breakfast or enjoying a hot breakfast cooked and served by club members.
 Santa Claus pays a visit during the morning handing out sweets to guests and various competitions are held for those attending.
 Face painting is available for children and this has proved very popular over the years the event has been staged.
 Guests can dress in Christmas attire and there are prizes for the best dressed person, and also the best decorated table.
 This event is growing in popularity each year and patrons look forward to starting the Christmas celebrations with this event.
 Tasmanian Alkaloids has been the major sponsor for this event for a number of years and the club is very appreciate of this support.

 Rotary Youth Driver Awareness Program (RYDA)